 The topic of your research will be some issue of current national/ global debate.
-You will have some freedom to decide your own topic from a list we will generate and discuss in class on September 18.
+You will have some freedom to decide your own topic from a list we will generate and discuss in class on August 31 or September 7.